dbiir/rainbow/README.md

 - **Easy Schema Modification:** new workloads and new schema requirements are emerging everyday.
 Adding new fields to a wide table is much easier than redesigning the schema following normal forms.
 - **Application Friendly:** new data features can be added to the table as a set of new fields without interrupting or modifying running applications.

-Although everything looks good with wide tables stored as columnar formats on HDFS, the I/O efficiency and query performance are far from optimal.
+Although everything looks good having the wide tables stored as columnar formats on HDFS, the I/O efficiency and query performance are far from optimal.

-In an experimental example, given a 400GB, 1187-column table store as Parquet in a single node HDFS.
+In an experimental example, given a 400GB, 1187-column table stored as Parquet in a single node HDFS.
 The read bandwidth of HDFS is 100MB/s.
 A query took 907 seconds to read 8 columns (0.3% data, i.e. 1.2GB) from the table.
 While ideally, it may take only 12 seconds.

 Such a huge gap between ideal and reality is caused by disk seeks.
 The columns read by a query may not be continuous on disk so that seek cost becomes the major part of I/O cost.